gvwilson/thirdbit/src/fiction/iffy/index.md

 She summarized the last few days as briefly as she could, skating past what had happened to the *Taroona* and her part in assembling the bot that had saved them at the mansion.
-She still didn't want to think about that…
+She still didn't want to think about that.

 Even with those gaps, her story left Honesty wide-eyed.
 "Tay bangle, there's a real avo, innit?"